Midlands Historical Bicycle Tour

 Experience Irish History with an unforgettable Bicycle tour through Ireland’s Hidden Heartlands and visit,

-Visit Strokestown Park House and National Famine Museum and Gardens.
+- Visit Strokestown Park House, National Famine Museum and Gardens.

-Day 1 - Arrive in Newcastle House Ballymahon Co Longford
+Day 1 - Arrive in Ballymahon Co Longford

 Begin this unique tour in Ballymahon in the Heart of the Irish midlands .
-You will stay in Newcastle House.
-A 300 year old manor house, set on the banks of the River Inny just outside the town.
+You will stay in local accommodations.
 If time permits you can explore the nearby Newcastle forest which holds 28 kilometres of trail for walking, running, cycling and nature watching.